matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 ```

-Now we you look at the `check` disassembly, we can see that the XOR key is stored in register `R12` and that in the middle of the XOR loop, there's move from address 0.
+Now if we you look at the `check` disassembly, we can see that the XOR key is stored in register `R12` and that in the middle of the XOR loop, there's a move from address 0.
 This triggers the segfault and the beauty is that the decompiler doesn't give any hint about it.

 ![nano crash](img/nano_crash.png)